plotdb/block/README.md

 #### Host Context

-While block can define how it should interact with the caller by `data` attribute, `data` is meant to be defined by the block, or, at least by the block and its host.
-This can sometimes be confusing if a block is released publicly - everyone should be able to call it.
-Thus, we may want to identify who is creating us.
+While user can define how a block should interact with the caller by `data` attribute, `data` is meant to be defined by the block, or, at least by the block and its host.

-Since `data` is meant to be defined by the block, an additional field `host` is introduced, with its interface is predefined here.
+This can sometimes be confusing in container/plugin scenario, in which blocks are designed to communicate with its container, yet container can't distinguish if a certain block is implemented based on the interface provide by this container.

+Thus, we need a method to identify this container/plugin relationship.

+For this purpose, an additional field `host` is introduced in `pkg` and `init` parameter:

+    {
+        pkg: {host: {name: "...", version: "...", ...}},
+        init: ({host, data, manager, ...}) ->
+        ...
+    }

+And block caller should provide its host:

+    someclass.from(
+        { name: "...", ... },
+        { host: {bid: "mypkg", interface: (-> ...)}, ... }
+    )

-Since host object is provided directly by the block users, users should be responsible for constructing a correct host object.
-A host object should be either an object or an Array of such object with following fields:
+As shown as above, users are responsible for providing the host object.
+A host object should be either a block instance or an Array of such object; for simplicity, a duck typed object with following fields can be used:

- - `bid`: either a string or an object with fields that can be used to identify a block.
+ - `bid`: a string representing the block identifier of this host.
+ - `ns`, `name`, `version`, `path`: block identifier for this given host. ignored if `bid` is provided.
  - `interface`: a function that returns the interface defined solely by the block identified by `bid`.

+Hosts users provided will be in turn provided to `host` parameter of block instance's `init` function with following rules:

+ - when `pkg.host` is not defined, all available hosts are provided as an array.
+ - when `pkg.host` is a block identifier object, either an object matching that bid or a dummy object with `interface` function is provided.
+ - when `pkg.host` is a list of bid, all matched hosts are provided as specified order in an array.

 ### Internal JS Context of a block